 - The time frame for sponsorship is generally very short.
 Sponsorship ends once the visitor departs the U.S.; and

-- Most government agencies do not have the time or resources to enforce the terms of an I-134 affidavit.
+- Most government agencies do not have the time or resources to enforce the terms of an I-134 declaration.

 Provided that the K-1 non-immigrant has not used government-sponsored public assistance, your I-134 obligations end once the non-immigrant departs the United States.

-Generally, to sponsor a fiancé with an affidavit of support, the U.S. sponsor must submit supporting documents with the Form I-134.
+Generally, to sponsor a fiancé with a declaration of financial support, the U.S. sponsor must submit supporting documents with the Form I-134.
 They may include but are not limited to:

 - Evidence of status in the United States